Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

-# Sample with Azure IoT Operations Preview and Local Observability with OpenTelemetry and GitOps
+# Sample with Azure IoT Operations and Local Observability with OpenTelemetry and GitOps

-This sample is currently work in progress.

 In this sample, a Visual Studio Code dev container is used as the developer sandbox to leverage a local K3D cluster, initialize Azure resources and install a baseline set of Azure IoT Operations' components.